ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 	contestant_choice = random.choice(doors)

 	#Host randomly choosing one of the remaining doors, which is not the prize door
-	host_choice = None
-	random.shuffle( doors )
-	for i in doors:
-		if i != contestant_choice and i != prize:
+ 	#Since, host is aware of the prize door and is deliberately choosing one that is not the prize door.
-			host_choice = i
+	host_choice = random.choice(list(filter(lambda x:x!=contestant_choice and x!= prize, doors)))
-			break

 	#This is to satify the conditional statement given to us.
+ 	# since we know that when the host choice was revealed it was not the prize doors
 	if (  host_choice == prize ):
 		# Abort the simulation
 		return [0,0]

 	#Returing the output, the first index is if the inital guess was correct, and the second index is if this is a valid iteration.
 	if 	contestant_choice != prize:
 		return [1 , 1]
 	else: